ridatadiscoverycenter/erddap-docker/README.md

 This repository contains the common setup files for the [axiom/docker-erddap][1] image.
 This image starts up the ERDDAP service and serves it using Apache Tomcat.
-ERRDAP is a Java application is a data server that provides a simple interface for downloading datasets.
+ERRDAP is a Java application that acts as a data server and provides a simple interface for downloading datasets.

 ## Development